Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 6. Cohort LTV

 You can also analyze the Lifetime Value of a customer by cohort.
 It tells you how much, in particular, is that cohort bringing in - was there a specific campaign that you ran that made that month’s cohort more valuable than others?
+Tracking the LTV of existing customers is crucial for maximizing long-term value and improving retention strategies.

 Knowing these numbers and pinpointing your marketing activities will help you define what works and what doesn’t work for your business.
+Leveraging historical data allows you to identify trends across cohorts and inform future marketing strategies.

 This element helps you determine how much money a particular cohort brought you in profits.
 The goal of LTV is to tell you how much money you’re making over time.